Jumpscale/0-robot/docs/quickstart.md

-## Creating instance of the service
+## Creating instance of the service and schedluing actions using the DSL
 using zerorobot dsl to easily interact with the robot

 1- Create ZeroRobotAPI Manager